leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_166
 - What is the treatment regime of atropine eyedrops?
+- How good is atropine eyedrops
+- How effective is atropine eyedrops
+- How often do I need to put atropine to control myopia
+- How effective is atropine eyedrops
+- What is the success rate of atropine
 - What is the treatment of atropine like?
 - How often does my child need atropine eyedrops?
 - Can I put two drops of atropine into each eye for my child?